 In 2014, Jake sang King Melchior (Amahl and the Night Visitors) with Opera Kansas and also served as the baritone for their educational outreach program.
 He also attended the Canta in Italia summer program, where he sang the title roles in scenes from Don Giovanni, Rigoletto, and Gianni Schicchi.
 In the competition circuit, Jake was the 2019 winner of the Adult Men category at the Southeastern NATS competition, the 2015 winner of the Naftzger Young Artist Voice Competition, 1st place in the senior men's division of the 2011 Michigan NATS competition, 1st place in the 2012 Oakland Symphony Orchestra Concerto/Aria Competition, and winner of the 2012 Matilda Award in Voice Performance at Oakland University.
 He also received scholarships from the Casa Italia George & Phyllis Muccianti Fund and the Koch Cultural Trust.

-Jake, a two-time winner at the district level of the Metropolitan Opera National Council Auditions (Florida/Georgia), is currently based in San Antonio, Texas.
+Jake, a two-time winner at the district level of the Metropolitan Opera National Council Auditions (Florida/Georgia), is currently based in Austin, Texas.